bowens/PressPageDemo/README.md

 * PHP 8.2 or higher is required to run the Symfony server along with the following extensions: ctype, iconv, PCRE, Session, SimpleXML, and Tokenizer.
 If you are unsure but have the Symfony CLI program installed you can verify by running `symfony check:requriments` in a terminal.
-* Port 8000 must be free (this is not yet configurable).

 ## How to build this application
 * Install PHP dependencies: `composer install`